 Myth 38: Baking in an RV Oven is Nearly Impossible

 Truth: There’s nothing impossible about baking in an RV oven.
 A learning curve?
 Yes, but it’s certainly not impossible.
-RV ovens are typically smaller than standard ovens, which means the heat circulates differently.
-Try rotating your dish 180 degrees halfway through your baking time for a more even result.
+RV ovens are typically smaller than a standard oven, which means the heat circulates differently.
+Try rotating your dish 180 degrees halfway through your baking time for a more even result — and remember, nothing is ever impossible.

 Myth 39: RV Sinks Make Dishes a Hassle